sharetribe/flex-docs/src/docs/howto-users-and-authentication/setup-oidc-proxy/index.md

 ## A note about development environments

-For OpenID Connect (OIDC) identity providers, Flex supports RSA signed ID tokens.
+For OpenID Connect (OIDC) identity providers, Sharetribe supports RSA signed ID tokens.
 RSA is an asymmetric signing function.
-Therefore, all OIDC identity providers will need to provide their URL (also known as _issuer location_) to Flex so that public signing keys can be fetched for ID token validation.
+Therefore, all OIDC identity providers will need to provide their URL (also known as _issuer location_) to Sharetribe so that public signing keys can be fetched for ID token validation.

-When using Sharetribe Web Template as an OIDC proxy, it should be served publicly, so that Flex can fetch the public signing key used to sign ID tokens used with authentication.
+When using Sharetribe Web Template as an OIDC proxy, it should be served publicly, so that Sharetribe can fetch the public signing key used to sign ID tokens used with authentication.
 This means that when developing OIDC proxy capabilities, by default, a template application running in `localhost` can not be used as an OIDC proxy but the application should be deployed, for example, to a staging environment.